Skip to content

 Application Installation Process

-4. Package Installation: The following Python packages are installed within the virtual environment:
+4. Installing the following Python packages within the virtual environment:

 Docker Containers and Their Deployment